iamrajith/5-DaysWithKubernetes/1-ExerciseBasicDockerCommands.md

 docker search ubuntu
 ```

-## 4.How to run a container from an image
+## 4. How to run a container from an image

 Run a container
 ```bash